HCIS-Lab/RiskBench/README.md

 ### Planning-aware Evaluation
-We provide data collection pipeline and planning aware evluation platform which can be found [here](Planning_Aware_Metric)
+We provide data collection pipeline and planning aware evaluation platform which can be found [here](Planning_Aware_Metric)